bytbox/golint/README.md

-In the long term, golint hopes to be compatible with gofmt in the sense above, although running gofmt on code that does not completely pass golint may increase the number of errors.
+In the long term, golint hopes to be compatible with gofmt in the sense above, although running gofmt on code that does not completely pass golint may increase the number of errors, and golint will never object to all code that gofmt would change.

 Dependencies